 Consequently, the security of this data, whether in banks or transport networks, telecommunications or utilities, has become vitally important.

-In this program you'll develop technical and management skills to enhance security in computer systems.
-This is applicable to organisations whose functions a varied, such as governments, the military, corporations, hospitals, financial institutions, universities or private businesses.
+In this specialisation you'll develop technical and management skills to enhance security in computer systems.
+This is applicable to organisations whose functions are varied, such as governments, the military, corporations, hospitals, financial institutions, universities or private businesses.

 Software architects oversee the high-level design and structure of the ICT systems that underpin the infrastructure of an organisation.

-With the accelerating growth and evolution in the technologies available for developing software applications and systems, greater efficiency and flexibility will be highly sought in organisations of all sizes.
+With the accelerating growth and evolution in the technologies available for developing software applications and systems, greater efficiency and flexibility will be highly sought after in all types of organisations.

 Web systems and search technology

-The explosion of web resources and internet applications presents us with unprecedented choice and opportunity; however searching and deciding on what to use, choose or lose is becoming trickier.
+The explosion of web resources and internet applications presents us with unprecedented choices and opportunities; however searching and deciding on what to use, choose or lose is becoming trickier.

 More than ever web users need more sophisticated search technologies and effective and efficient tools for locating, managing and exchanging all sorts of information, including documents, pictures and other structured and unstructured data.